Call for a Free Consultation

 Connect With Milwaukee’s Experienced OWI Defense Attorneys Near You

 At Bayer Law Offices, we focus on providing unwavering advocacy for clients facing OWI charges.
 We know the stakes are high, from potential jail time to the loss of driving privileges and future opportunities.
 That’s why we offer experienced, comprehensive representation designed to deliver results.
+Don’t settle for less than the best.
+Contact Bayer Law Offices online or call (414) 939-9650 for a free consultation.

 Frequently Asked Questions